henrysky/MyGaiaDB/README.rst

 Gaia XP Spectroscopy Query
 ----------------------------

-There can be use case where you want to run a function (e.g., a machine learning model) to a large batch of source_id with reasonable memory usage.
+There can be use case where you want to run a function (e.g., a machine learning model) to a large batch of Gaia source ids with reasonable memory usage.
 You can use ``MyGaiaDB`` to do that in batch provided you have compiled a single h5 with ``mygaiadb.compile.compile_xp_continuous_allinone_h5()``

 ..  code-block:: python